 The surprise factor deprives a know-it-all of any opportunity to recover quickly.
 As they struggle to decode your response, you can escape.

 “Wow” is an effective stall tactic when asked to accommodate a request you have no intention of granting.
 The person asking may come up with his or her own solution.

 The use of “okay” as a response to stupid comments is a bit tricky and requires some navigation.

-“Okay” should be spoken “okaaaay” accompanied by a look of resolute nothingness.
+Speak “Okay” slowly—- “okaaaay” accompanied by a look of resolute nothingness.

-Your only recourse at this point is to respond “Wow, okay, bless your heart”, and run.
+Should you find yourself in this situation, respond “Wow, okay, bless your heart”, and run.